k-box/k-box/readme.md

 ![GNU AGPLv3 Image](https://www.gnu.org/graphics/agplv3-155x51.png)

-This program is Free Software: You can use, study share and improve it at your will.
+This program is Free Software: You can use, study, share and improve it at your will.
 Specifically you can redistribute and/or modify it under the terms of the [GNU Affero General Public License](./LICENSE.txt) version 3 as published by the Free Software Foundation.

 **Your contribution is very welcome**.
 Find more information in our [contribution guide](./contributing.md).